joanbm/full-offline-backup-for-todoist/README.md

 **NOTE:** You will also be asked to for your Todoist email and password.
 This is **required** to download the attachments, as a workaround due to security restrictions introduced by Todoist in 2018 (see [issue #1](https://github.com/joanbm/full-offline-backup-for-todoist/issues/1)).
 As of today, there is no official way provided by Todoist to automate attachment download, and the current workaround may break at any time.

-**NOTE (2022-07-16): At least for me, it appears that currently some attachments (I believe old ones from 2018) are failing to download with HTTP 403 Forbidden errors.
-This appears to be a Todoist-wide issue, as the attachments are also inaccessible from the website and the mobile app.
-If you know what you are doing and just want to ignore those errors (and, of course, not download any affected attachments), you can use the `--with-attachments="ignore-forbidden"` command line flag.**

 Print full help:

 ``python3 -m full_offline_backup_for_todoist -h``